Vivek-S-Patwardhan/Employee_Portal_Application/README.md

 # Employee_Portal_Application(EPA)
  - This is a application created for the Employees and HR's.
  - This application lets the Hr to register themselves with their details.
- - And allows to add the employee details.
+ - And allows to Add, Update the employee details.

 ## EPA main features
- - Provides authentication for the HR.
+ - Provides authentication for the HR and Employee.
- - The application allows Hr's to login anytime with their credentials.
+ - The application allows to login anytime with the credentials.
  - Application then allows Hr to add the employee details.
  - Hr can also use an option to update the Employee details.
  - Multiple Hr's can use their credentials to add the new employees.
  - At last Hr can be able to logout, for security reasons.
+ - Employee can login and check the profile page.
  - Roles are given according to their registration ie either Hr or Employee.

 ## Prerequisites